 The third argument is an ellipsis (a row of three dots).
-This means that you could continue with more arguments such as [number3], [number4]
+This means that you could continue with more arguments such as [number3], [number4] etc.

-For such a simple function as SUM the syntax box is hardly needed but later you'll encounter functions that require several arguments and then the syntax box will be invaluable.
+For such a simple function as SUM the syntax box is hardly needed, but later in this course you'll encounter complex functions that require several arguments and then the syntax box will be invaluable.

+15

+USA Sales

+64,000

+16

-15 USA Sales 64,000 16 European Sales 65,000
+European Sales

+65,000